ISO Auditing

 Auditing Design Controls – 7 Step Process Read More »

 Software medical devices are used to assist medical professionals.
-For example, radiologists use software with identifying areas of interest for medical imaging.
-Do you know how to audit a software company?
+For example, radiologists use software to identify areas of interest for medical imaging.
+Do you know how to audit software vendors?

 The aspects of the ISO 13485 Standard that I found to be the most important to auditing software products were design controls and customer communication.
 Many auditors are trained in auditing the design and development of software, but very few auditors have experience auditing technical support call centers.
 When auditing a call center, most calls represent potential complaints related to software “bugs,” system incompatibilities with the operating system or hardware, and use errors resulting from the design of the user interface.